If I was limited to using one word to answer this question I would simply say – Yes.

-At the lowest point of our eBay business we found ourselves with $20,000 worth of internationally shipped packages, being lost – without anyone being able to provide answers as to their whereabouts.
+One of our biggest eBay fails was when we found ourselves with $20,000 worth of internationally shipped packages, being lost – without anyone being able to provide answers as to their whereabouts.

 At least one aspect was clear – this was no fault from our customers side, they did nothing wrong, so they deserved a full and immediate refund from us.